CIXUniSaarland/SummerSchool2022/README.md

 Themes & Topics
 We have put together a remarkable program that features the leading experts in the area of computational interaction.
 Each day is dedicated to a specific topic and will be divided into theoretical background lectures and practical hands-on exercises.
 For each topic there will be extensive opportunities to practice the acquired knowledge and to get feedback from the instructors.

-See [here](https://cixschool2022.cs.uni-saarland.de/speakers/) for more details.
+See [here](https://cixschool2022.cs.uni-saarland.de/speakers/) for more details on your sessions and instructors.

 Your hosts are --
-[Anna Maria Feit, Computational Interaction Group](https://cix.cs.uni-saarland.de/) [Jürgen Steimle, Human Computer Interaction Group](https://hci.cs.uni-saarland.de/)
+[Anna Maria Feit, Computational Interaction Group](https://cix.cs.uni-saarland.de/) and
+[Jürgen Steimle, Human Computer Interaction Group](https://hci.cs.uni-saarland.de/)

 More Details at --